microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 - `Reset`
 - `Update`

-### Implement the observer logic
+### Implement the data provider logic

-The next step is to add the logic of the observer by implementing the specific observer interface, for example [`IMixedRealitySpatialAwarenessMeshObserver`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessMeshObserver).
+The next step is to add the logic of the data provider by implementing the specific data provider interface, for example [`IMixedRealitySpatialAwarenessMeshObserver`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.IMixedRealitySpatialAwarenessMeshObserver).

 > [!Note]